 House Bill No. 12, introduced by Representative Schlegel, aims to regulate the sale and possession of consumable hemp products, particularly concerning individuals under the age of 21.
-The bill establishes that it is unlawful to sell, distribute, or deliver consumable hemp products to anyone under 21, with penalties ranging from a fine of $500 to $1,000, imprisonment for 30 days to 6 months, or both.
+The bill establishes that it is unlawful to sell, distribute, or deliver consumable hemp products to anyone under 21, with penalties ranging from a fine of $500 to $1,000, or imprisonment for 30 days to six months, or both.
 Additionally, it prohibits individuals under 21 from purchasing or possessing consumable hemp products, imposing a fine of up to $100 for violations, which will not appear on the individual's criminal record.

 Statutes affected: